Skip to content

 "Invalid post_logout_redirect_uri" or similar (AD FS, Keycloak)

 Same root cause as above: the URI is not in the application's registered redirect URI list.
-For AD FS, add https://your-jim-url/signout-callback-oidc to the Web Application's Redirect URIs (see AD FS Step 2).
+For AD FS, add https://your-jim-url/signout-callback-oidc to the Server application's Redirect URIs (see AD FS Step 2).
 For Keycloak, add it to Valid post logout redirect URIs on the client (see Keycloak Step 2).

 "Missing parameters: id_token_hint" (Keycloak and other strict providers)